shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 ...with some fallback in case Phantom isn't the wallet of choice.
 The user has the option of passing in a keypair, or the code will generate a random keypair for use as a backup.
 In production, users will want to use a wallet such as Phantom, but in Dev mode we can use made up keys, because we can call `airDrop(publicKey)` to fund our accounts.

-So now that we have a connection, and a wallet we get a provider, and with the provier we get a `program` rpc client, and we can make out calls.
+So now that we have a connection, and a wallet we get a provider, and with the provier we get a `program` rpc client, and we can make our calls.
 Phew!

 The rest of the app integrates both `initialize` and `makePost` as well as `solana-web3.js` calls to interact with the program.